DootMan/MuseBot/README.md

 2.Edit the channel ID, Token, and path too the text file too their correct values.

 3. In order too use this bot you have too have a text file, the large the text file the better.
 Read the Markovify documentation for more info on how too setup the text file.
+(I have a text file included in this repository that consist of copypastas from https://www.reddit.com/r/copypasta )